Structure from Appearance: Topology with Shapes, without Points: Closed part, interior and closure

 \begin{proof} Let $C$ be the product of all open parts of $S$ in $\mathcal{T}$ which have $x$ as a part.
 Since $\mathcal{T}$ is finite, this is a finite product and so $C$ is open.
 It is immediate that $C$ must be the smallest member in $\mathcal{T}$ that has $x$ as a part and that $C$ is unique.\end{proof}

 The existence of the unique smallest member supports the following definition, which is dual to the concept of interior.
 The \emph{closure} of a part $x$ of $S$ is the smallest member in $\mathcal{T}$ that has $x$ as a part.
 For any part, its closure is determined each time by the available open parts in a topology.
 The following is obtained as a consequence of this: a part $x$ of $S$ is open if and only if $x$ is equal to its closure in $\mathcal{T}$.
-(An interpretation of this definition of closure from a design point of view can be found in \cite[p.~285]{Stiny2006}.)

 To introduce some notation, let $Int x$ denote the interior of a part $x$ and $\overline{x}$ its closure.
 The following chained relationship describes how the interior of the part, the part itself, and the closure of the part are related: